EPA Oversight of California's Underground Injection Control (UIC) Program

 The State of California was delegated primary responsibility for implementing the Class II oil and gas underground injection control (UIC) program of the federal Safe Drinking Water Act (SDWA) in 1983.
 As a part of its oversight role, EPA audited the California Geologic Energy Management Division (CalGEM, formerly Division of Oil, Gas, & Geothermal Resources, or DOGGR)” Class II UIC primacy program in 2011 and identified substantial implementation deficiencies.
 In 2012, EPA conducted a review of aquifer exemptions that raised questions about the alignment of injection wells with EPA-approved exemption boundaries.

 In 2014, EPA increased its oversight efforts with the State, highlighting our concerns and requesting a specific plan and timeline for DOGGR (now CalGEM) to address the deficiencies in implementation of its Class II UIC program.
 These efforts culminated in the State’s March 2015 Corrective Action Plan, which included a schedule of required activities and deliverables, with target milestones, to track progress toward a compliance deadline of February 2017.

-EPA Region 9 is working diligently with the CA DOGGR and the State Water Resources Control Board to ensure implementation of the Corrective Action Plan and full compliance of the state’s Class II UIC program with the Safe Drinking Water Act.
+EPA Region 9 is working diligently with the CalGEM and the State Water Resources Control Board to ensure implementation of the Corrective Action Plan and full compliance of the state’s Class II UIC program with the Safe Drinking Water Act.
 To ensure the success of the proposed reforms, the State promulgated the compliance deadlines into their UIC regulations.
 The state also carefully reviewed its inventory of injection wells, completed a review of several thousand wells injecting into non-exempt aquifers, and shut-in about 60 injection wells between June 2014 and October 2015 due to their potential to impact high quality groundwater.